 It's fun to photograph people in poses, but candids can be even more fascinating.
-Many of the street-life images by photo artists such as Cartier-Bresson capture the real character of people and the vibe of society as no posed picture can.
+Many of the street-life images by photo artists such as Cartier-Bresson captured the real character of people and the vibe of society as no posed picture could.

 At the same time, being on the other side of the camera and discovering you were the subject of someone's secret photo can be quite disconcerting.